danitrod/discovery-k8s-lab/README.md

 ## Introduction

 In this lab, we will deploy a simple app on Kubernetes that serves a web app and communicates with Watson Discovery.
-The [UI app](./react-app) will be served a Node.js back end running Fastify.
+The [UI app](./react-app) will be served by a Node.js back end running Fastify.
 The [back end](./server) will then make queries to Watson Discovery and return the results.

 ## Prerequisites